 - Orange zest: This helps bring out the candied fruits in the panettone.

 - Orange liqueur: This is optional.
-I always have Grand Marnier on hand-an orange-flavored cognac.
+I always have Grand Marnier (orange flavored cognac) on hand for desserts.
 This works well with the brandy flavor usually found in panettones.

 - Sliced almonds: Totally optional.
 Sometimes I like a bit of crunch on the bread pudding, so these add some texture.
 Most of the time I omit.
 If you want to make it look fancy for guests then the almonds add a nice touch.